• Menu

 Bruna’s Brazilian Cheese Bread at the Erie Farmers Market.
 Photo: Erie Farmers’ Market

-With the aim of helping Colorado farms and local businesses gain exposure and grow as establishments, the Erie Farmers Market is community-focused.
+To help Colorado farms and local businesses gain exposure and grow as establishments, the Erie Farmers Market is community-focused.
 Selling fresh, organic produce grown without pesticides, the market also has items ranging from meat and eggs to natural self-care products, honey, and baked goods.

 This family-friendly market is ideal for those looking to purchase Colorado-grown ingredients and high-quality services.